asd-xiv/state-list/README.md

   /**
    * Unique name used as Redux store key.
 If multiple lists use the same
    * name, an error will be thrown.
-   * This is because the list is ment to be added on the root level of
+   * List is ment to be added on the root level of the Redux store.
-   * the store.
    *
    * Use BEM (getbem.com/naming) for naming, ex. `{page}__{section}--{entity}`
    */